 - 4.11.
 A statement that provides for the imposition of payment suspension at the request of DHS. - 4.12.
 A statement of compliance with MA Bulletin 99-11-05. - 4.13.
 The requirement of Quarterly Reporting (MCO/BPI Quarterly Report) submitted to DHS. - 5.
 The PerformCare associate identifying the suspected violation will notify their supervisor and report the potential provider fraud, waste or abuse to the PerformCare SIU in one of the following ways: - (a) Phone, call the Fraud Tip hotline at (866) 833-9718 - (b) Send email to FraudTip@amerihealthcaritas.com - (c) Mail, Corporate and Financial Investigations, 200 Stevens Drive, Philadelphia, PA 19113 - (d) Submit a Fraud Tip Form which can be found on iNSIGHT - (e) Fax at (215) 937-8731 - (f) Make a referral to the SIU, following associate discussion with supervisor, regarding potential provider fraud, waste or abuse via email FraudTip@amerihealthcaritas.com - (g) Speak with a member of the PerformCare Special Investigations Unit. - (h) Referrals regarding potential Member fraud, waste or abuse or internal compliance issues are referred to the PerformCare Compliance Director via the methods listed above. - 6.
-For provider referrals of alleged fraud, waste, and abuse the SIU Intake Team or designee will review the allegation referred to the SIU and will present the information to the Manager, Special Investigations Unit, for determination of whether the incident is reportable to the BPI and will complete the referral form if appropriate.
+For provider referrals of alleged fraud, waste, and abuse the SIU Intake Team or designee will review the allegation referred to the SIU and will present the information to the Manager, Special Investigations Unit, for determination of whether the incident is reportable to the BPI, and will complete the referral form if appropriate.
 See Attachment 1 MCO Fraud Waste and Abuse Reporting Requirements and Attachment 2 Checklist of Supporting Documentation for Referrals. - 7.
 The assigned SIU Clinical Investigator, or designee, will outline a course of action based on the particulars of the allegation.
 Actions may include the following: - 7.1.
 Requesting a claims report for the provider for specific Members included in the referral or for a specific time period, - 7.2.
 Completing a record request of the Members for the provider either identified in the original referral or of a statistically valid random sample of Members receiving services,

 7.3.
 Review of clinical information pertaining to the identified Members or provider within the PerformCare data base, 7.4.
 Conduct an on-site audit to obtain requested records.
 7.5.
 Based on a review of documentation and the PerformCare claims reporting, identify whether there is an overpayment of claims to the provider and draft a letter of the case findings to be sent to the provider and corresponding county oversight entity, the BPI, and the MFCU if necessary.
 8. PerformCare SIU will cooperate with the Bureau of Program Integrity, the Attorney General's Office and other related entities if requested for any follow up actions.
-Related Policies: CC-001 Reporting Suspected Provider Fraud, Waste and Abuse CC-003 Provider Audits Conducted by the Special Investigations Unit CC-004 Reporting Suspected Recipient Fraud, Waste and Abuse QI-042 6-Criteria Complaint QI-043 Dissatisfaction Complaint QI-044 Grievance 168.107 The Corporate Compliance Program-AmeriHealth Caritas Family of Companies Related Reports: None Source Documents and References: Superseded Policies and/or Procedures: None Attachments: Attachment 1 MCO Fraud, Waste and Abuse Reporting Requirements Attachment 2 Checklist of Supporting Documentation for Referrals Attachment 3 FWA Plan lumaishall
+CC-001 Reporting Suspected Provider Fraud, Waste and Abuse CC-003 Provider Audits Conducted by the Special Investigations Unit CC-004 Reporting Suspected Recipient Fraud, Waste and Abuse QI-042 6-Criteria Complaint QI-043 Dissatisfaction Complaint QI-044 Grievance 168.107 The Corporate Compliance Program-AmeriHealth Caritas Family of Companies None Title 42 -Public Health §42 CFR Part 455.2 Commonwealth of Pennsylvania Department of Human Services (DHS) HealthChoices Behavioral Health Program, Program Standards and Requirements None Attachment 1 MCO Fraud, Waste and Abuse Reporting Requirements Attachment 2 Checklist of Supporting Documentation for Referrals Attachment 3 FWA Plan lu Maishall .